 Michael Owens will start his PhD studies in Biochemistry & Molecular Biophysics Program at University of Pennsylvania School of Medicine.
 Michael has been conducting his MS research in the laboratory of Dr. Srinivas Somarowthu, Department of Biochemistry & Molecular Biology.

-Shridhar Sanghvi has successfully transitioned into the MCBG PhD Program at Drexel University College of Medicine.
-Shridhar has been conducting his MS research in the laboratory of Dr. Harpreet Singh, Department of Pharmacology & Physiology.
+Shridhar Sanghvi will start his PhD studies in the Molecular, Cellular & Developmental Biology PhD program at the Ohio State University.
+Shridhar conducted his MS research in the laboratory of Dr. Harpreet Singh, Department of Pharmacology & Physiology.